-I was in the middle of a canoe building project when my wife reminded me that I told her I would build a couple of chairs for the deck.
-I put the canoe on hold and spent a couple weeks building two chairs.
+I was in the middle of a canoe-building project when my wife reminded me that I told her I would build a couple of chairs for the deck.
+I put the canoe on hold and spent a couple of weeks building two chairs.

 First, I built one chair to work out the bugs and to use as a guide for the next.
 And this guide will break down the process of how I did it and provide guidance on how you can too.

 - Draw a pattern.

 - Assemble the chair.

 - Stain and seal it.